rcsb/RNAView/README.md

 # RNAView

-RNAView identifies base pairs that are formed in nucleic acid structures and classifies them according to the system of Leontis and Westhof
+RNAView identifies base pairs that are formed in nucleic acid structures and classifies them according to the system of Leontis and Westhof.
+The software presented here was originally described in Yang, H., Jossinet, F., Leontis, N., Chen, L., Westbrook, J., Berman, H.M., Westhof, E. (2003).
+Tools for the automatic identification and classification of RNA base pairs.
+Nucleic Acids Research 31.13: 3450-3460, https://doi.org/10.1093/nar/gkg529

+RNAView release version 2.0.0 (Jan 2024) supports mmCIF file input, yielding results identical to PDB file input.

 ## Introduction

 RNAVIEW program quickly displays the secondary structure of RNA/DNA with tertiary interactions.
 It fully implements Leontis and Westhof's convention for the edge-to-edge hydrogen bonding interactions.